wuyichen24/coding-interview/docs/problems/other/Hack_The_Bank.md

 - **Input Format For Custom Testing**
    - The first line contains an integer, `tomPassword`, denoting Tom's bank account password.
    - The second line contains an integer, `jerryPassword`, denoting Jerry's bank account password.

-- **Example**
+## Examples
 - Example 1
    - Sample Input For Custom Testing
      ```
      123
      322
      ```
    - Sample Output
      ```
      321
      ```
    - Explanation
       - By reordering the digits of "123", we can prove that "321" is the maximize value that is less or equal to "322".
 - Example 2
    - Sample Input For Custom Testing
      ```
      1230
      666
      ```
    - Sample Output
      ```
      -1
      ```
    - Explanation
       - We can prove that Tom's reordered password value is always greater than Jerry's password value.
-Since Tom's action is detected by policy, he will be caught, return "-1"
+Since Tom's action is detected by policy, he will be caught, return "-1".

 ## Solution
 - Solution 1: Backtracking